jatsakthi/University-Coursework/Foodie Friend/res/README.md

 Resource files

-Verison 1:
+Verison 2:
 1. User uploads cropped Image to source bucket to which watcher is connected
-2. User gets back the details of the food at destination bucket
+2. User gets back the details of the food at output folder in the same bucket.

 Details are gathered by wikipedia.